AntCPLab/OpenBumbleBee/docs/development/add_protocols.rst

 In theory, protocol developers only need to implement a basic set of MPC operation APIs to fully use the SPU infrastructure to run machine learning or data analysis programs.
 That is to say, for most MPC protocol development, it only needs to add some source code files into the libspu/mpc folder.
-At present, SPU has integrated several protocols such as ABY3 and Cheetah, which can be regarded as a guide for protocol implementation.
+At present, SPU has integrated several protocols such as ABY3 and Bumblebee, which can be regarded as a guide for protocol implementation.

 A walk-through guide